 Chloey Hillerman grew up in Colorado and started taking ballet classes at the late age of 15.
 She has studied at various schools around Colorado, but completed most of her training at Denver Ballet Theatre Academy, where she graduated.
 Chloey has also spent summers at Next Generation Ballet, Kirov Academy of Ballet, Colorado Ballet, and Oklahoma City Ballet.
 At Denver Ballet Theatre Academy she has gained performance experience dancing in full length ballets such as Nutcracker with the role of Clara, and Coppelia as the role of Prayer Variation and Scottish Doll.
 During her year in Colorado Ballet’s Pre-Professional Program she also got the opportunity to perform in the Snowflake corps with the company during the Nutcracker.
 Chloey is excited to be joining Ballet Ariel for her first season!

 Jennifer Kuhn is originally from the North Bay area of San Francisco.
-She began her formal training with Marin Ballet, studied with Joffrey Ballet in New York, Richmond Ballet, Ballet West, and Alonzo King’s Lines Contemporary Ballet.
+She is honored to be in her fourth season as a principal artist with Ballet Ariel.
+She began her formal training with the Marin Ballet, studied with Joffrey Ballet in New York, Richmond Ballet, Ballet West, and Alonzo King’s Lines Contemporary Ballet.
 She attended the University of Utah on scholarship, receiving her Bachelor of Fine Arts degree and Master of Fine Arts degree with a teaching and choreography emphasis.
-Ms. Kuhn performed with Utah Ballet and completed a teaching assistantship with the renowned University of Utah faculty.
-Ms. Kuhn has performed with Montgomery Ballet in Alabama, Boulder Ballet, Winifred Harris’s One Race Woman, and continues to perform with 7 Dancers, Zikr Dance Ensemble, and Briah Danse.
-Ms. Kuhn was a principal dancer for ten years with Dawson/Wallace Dance Project, formerly David Taylor Dance Theatre and served as Rehearsal Director and Répétiteur.
-She has performed numerous leading roles in James Wallace’s and David Taylor’s contemporary works.
-This is Ms. Kuhn’s third season with Ballet Ariel.
-Some of her favorite roles include, Clara and Sugar Plum Fairy, Swanhilda, Raymonda, and Cinderella.
-When Ms. Kuhn is not performing, she enjoys choreographing and teaching ballet technique, especially to the next generation of dancers.
-Ms. Kuhn is thrilled and honored to be dancing with Ballet Ariel.
-She gives thanks to the inspiration from positive people and those that partake and share in her journey.
+Ms. Kuhn has performed with Utah Ballet, Montgomery Ballet, Boulder Ballet, 7 Dancers, Jayne Persch’s Briah Danse, Zikr Dance Ensemble, and Winifred R. Harris’s Between Lines Productions.
+Ms. Kuhn was a principal dancer for many years with Dawson/Wallace Dance Project, formerly David Taylor Dance Theatre where she also served as a Rehearsal Director and Répétiteur.
+She enjoyed being a muse in the creation of many contemporary ballets and collaborating with a variety of choreographers.
+Ms. Kuhn is honored to have the opportunity to perform classical roles as well as original works with Ballet Ariel.
+Some of her favorites include Cinderella, Lise in La Fille Mal Gardee, Sugar Plum Fairy and Clara in Nutcracker, the wife in Appalachian Spring, Quireme!, and Raymonda Grad Pas de deux.

 Callie Peterson hails from St. Paul, MN and began her training at age six with St. Croix Ballet.
 She continued her professional training throughout high school with the Royal Winnipeg Ballet School Professional Division and St. Paul Conservatory for Performing Artists.
 She has spent summers training with the Kansas City Ballet, Kirov Academy of Ballet, Alvin Ailey American Dance Theater, The School at Jacob’s Pillow Ballet Program, and Complexions Contemporary Ballet.
 In 2015, she graduated from Butler University with a Bachelor of Science degree in Dance and Arts Administration.
 Prior to Ballet Ariel, she danced for Eisenhower Dance in Detroit, MI and The Big Muddy Dance Company in St. Louis, MO.
 Callie is thrilled to be joining Ballet Ariel this season.